petitnau/algoml/README.md

 ```
 This holds when the current contract state is `oldstate`.
 After executing the function, the state takes a transition to `newstate`.

+We discuss the design of the AlgoML compiler in a [dedicated subpage](src).

 ## AlgoML by examples: tinybond